Reinmar von Hagenau: Manuscript tradition

 In each of these manuscripts only Walther has more songs ascribed to him.

 Themes

 Reinmar's lyrics show the romance influence that had been predominant since Heinrich von Veldeke and Friedrich von Hausen.
 They are perfect in form and thoroughly "courtly" in sentiment.
-Passion and natural feeling are repressed, maze, correctness and propriety reign supreme.
+Passion and natural feeling are repressed, mâze, correctness and propriety reign supreme.
 General reflections are common, concrete images and situations few.
 When, however, Reinmar breaks through the bounds of convention and allows his heart to speak, as in the lament for the death of the duke, which is put into the mouth of the duchess herself, he shows lyric gifts of a high order.
 But this does not often happen, and most of Reinmar's poems show more elegance of form than beauty of sentiment.
 In a society, however, where form was valued more than contents, such poetry was bound to meet with favour.

 Reception

 Reinmar's paramount status, second only to Walther, in the century after his death is shown by his mention in Gottfried's literary excursus and his naming in the "Dichterkataloge" (lists of poets) in a number of other narrative works, such as Heinrich von dem Türlin's Der Aventiure Crône (c.
 1230) and Hugo von Trimberg's Der Renner (c.1300).

 The meistersinger of the 15th century generally included Reinmar as one of the "twelve old masters" of their craft.